-Holy Cross realizes the importance of developing of the whole student.
+Holy Cross realizes the importance of developing the whole student.
 When disharmony occurs in a student's life, the school has an obligation to intercede.
-Students who do not place enough emphasis on their academic studies, as evident through two or more failures on a progress report or report card, will be ineligible for extracurricular activities.
-Students regain their eligibility status when the next report card or progress report indicates fewer than two failing grades.
+Students who do not place enough emphasis on their academic studies, as evidenced through two or more failures on a progress report or report card, will be ineligible for extracurricular activities on the day of publication of the grade report.
+Students can regain their eligibility status when the next report card or progress report indicates fewer than two failing grades.
 A student who is ineligible may participate in practice activities but is not allowed to participate in formal interscholastic activities.
 However, the Administration reserves the privilege to declare a student ineligible for other reasons such as conditions of probation, discipline, academics, or parental request.